 The words appraisals, assessments, and fair market value all relate to one of the most common questions in San Antonio real estate – “what is my home worth?“

 These three terms often get jumbled up and misused, which can lead to a lot of confusion over what the value of a home is.
-So let’s take a look at the three terms and how they relate to real estate and the value of your home.
+It becomes even trickier as the word “appraisal” gets tossed around a lot to mean a variety of different things.
+This careless misuse of these words can really complicate the issue of pricing a home for sale, so let’s take a look at the three terms and how they relate to real estate and the value of your home.

 Appraisals are performed by licensed appraisers who receive a lot of training.
 Since the housing market crash, appraisers have become rather tight with their valuations, which can be quite daunting for both home buyers and sellers (lenders will not loan more than the amount of the appraisal).